 to start your exploration by visiting our pages that

 What is Formal Methods?

 Formal framework for the development of state-based separation

 Formal analysis of the CPR algorithm, which is a safety-critical element of the Automatic Dependent Surveillance - Broadcast (ADS-B) protocol.

 and simulations tools supporting comparative analysis of cockpit displays.

-- ICAROUS (Independent Configurable Architecture for Reliable Operations of Unmanned Systems): A software architecture that enables the robust
+- ICAROUS (Independent Configurable Architecture for Reliable Operations of Unmanned Systems): On-board software architecture that enables the robust

 integration of mission specific software modules and highly assured